dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 You are welcome to use any SQL client to connect to the database as discussed in class.
 I recommend using Jupyter for ease of interaction.

 1. Chapters 4-6
 5. [Assignment 2](notebooks/Assign-02.ipynb) -- Due Sep 24.
 Print as PDF and send by Slack or email.

 ### Weeks 7-8 (Sep 29, Oct 6)
-Database design from conceptual modeling to implementation.
-Data integrity.
-Database normalization.
-6. [Assignment 3](notebooks/Assign-03.ipynb) -- Due Oct 1.
-Print as PDF and send by Slack or email.

-### Week 9 (Oct 13) - No class - Fall Break

-### Week 10-12 (Oct 20, Oct 27, Nov 3)
 Advanced database design and queries.
 Modeling complex relationships.
 Multi-table queries.
-Indexes.
-Multi-table queries.
+Subqueries, joins.
 Summarizing data.
 Using `LEFT JOIN` in conjunction  with `GROUP BY` and  the `HAVING` clause.

+6. [Assignment 3](notebooks/Assign-03.ipynb) -- Due Oct 1.
+Print as PDF and send by Slack or email.
+6. [Assignment 4](notebooks/Assign-04.ipynb) -- Due Oct 9.
+Print as PDF and send by Slack or email.

+### Week 9 (Oct 13) - No class - Fall Break
+Database design from conceptual modeling to implementation.
+Indexes.
+Data integrity.
+Database normalization.

+### Week 10-12 (Oct 20, Oct 27, Nov 3)

 ### Weeks 13-15 (Nov 10, 17, 24)
 Final Project -- group or individual.